-Refer to notes 4, 5, and 11 of the consolidated financial statements.
+Refer to notes 3(i), 5, and 11 to the consolidated financial statements.

-The Group has significant premium and insurance receivables against written premium policies.
+The Group has significant insurance balance receivables against written premium policies.
 There is a risk over the recoverability of these receivables.
 The determination of the related impairment allowance is subjective and is influenced by judgements relating to the probability of default and probable losses in the event of default.